 Project overview

-Healthcare facilities in Australia are developing point-of-care (POC) manufacturing capabilities using methods such as 3D printing to produce a wide variety of medical devices.
-POC manufacturing regulations apply to those people (eg: healthcare professionals) manufacturing these medical devices, in both public and private settings.
+Healthcare facilities in Australia are developing point-of-care (POC) manufacturing capabilities using methods such as 3D printing.

 POC manufacturing often takes place: